-Find out how to grow spiritually when you’re going through a spiritual dry spell – an exact method for getting closer to God when it’s hard.
+Find out how to grow spiritually and strengthen your relationship with God when you’re going through a spiritual dry spell.
+This is an exact method for getting closer to God when life is hard.

-Sometimes we wonder, “How I can I get closer to Jesus?” and it feels overwhelming.
-The desire is there for spiritual growth, but when struggles arise, it’s hard to know how to connect with God.
+You may wonder, “How I can I get closer to Jesus?” and it feels overwhelming.
+You desire spiritual growth, but when struggles arise, it’s hard to know how to connect with God.
 Understanding how to study the bible and pray effectively will assist you on your journey toward spiritual maturity.

 How to Get Closer to God When Life Feels Hard

 We’ve all been there – a season of life where you just don’t feel as close to God as you used to.
 I’ve been dealing with this recently.
 Stress, busyness, and the difficulties of life can sometimes cloud our vision and make us feel spiritually weak.

 Throughout my life, I’ve often heard people say, “It’s easy to reach out to God when life is tough.
 The difficulty is staying close to Him when everything is going great.”
 Maybe I’m an oddity, but the opposite has been true for me.

 When things in my life are rosy and going well, I actually feel closer to God.
 I find praise and worship easier and more heart-felt.
 Quiet prayer and study times feel more meaningful.
 It’s almost like I can feel God holding my hand, and spiritual growth comes naturally.
 (If you need encouragement reaching your spiritual growth goals, see the video below from my boys about never giving up!)

 In contrast, when I’m facing a personal stress or trial, God feels further away (even though He’s not).
 I have to consciously work at being grateful and focusing on Him in the midst of life’s storms.
 Study and prayer is a must, but harder for me to accomplish.

 How do you develop spiritual growth?